 The Meniett device is not an experimental treatment for Ménière’s disease.
 In the US, patients have used Meniett therapy since it received FDA clearance in 1999 for Ménière’s disease.
 It’s been used in Europe since 1997.

-The American Academy of Otolaryngology is the most well-recognized and well-respected organization for ear, nose, and throat (ENT) specialists.
+The American Academy of Otolaryngology – Head and Neck Surgery is the most well-recognized and well-respected organization for ear, nose, and throat (ENT) specialists.
 In their position statement, revised on 3/20/2016, they write:

 Does Meniett Therapy help every patient?